smcfarlane/stimulus_workshop/README.md

 ## Branches

-The main branch contains a full example including stimulus controllers and jest tests
+- main: contains a full example including stimulus controllers and jest tests
+- build_controllers: contains controllers, models, views and jest tests but no stimulus code.
+Use this branch to try writing the controllers yourself